 - Constitutional Law

 - Criminal Procedure I

-The other two required law school courses begin your grounding in subjects that are becoming increasingly important in the modern practice of law.
+The other three required law school courses begin your grounding in subjects that are becoming increasingly important in the modern practice of law.

 This law school course provides an introduction to legal analysis and legal writing.
 It is taught by adjunct legal writing faculty under the direction and supervision of a full-time faculty member.
 Students compose a variety of legal documents, receive instruction in legal research and legal ethics, and participate in a moot court project for which they prepare and argue a case before a panel of judges.
 This is the first of many opportunities at New England Law to use and refine legal writing skills.